 Enchanting and Smithing could be next to each other for a good reason.
 How many times have you forged a new sword, helmet or such, and then immediately gone to your nearest Enchanting table to power it up?

-That, and there's the other, teensy-tiny bit that the entire province would be under *martial law*, and asides from the regular troubles regular overland travel of that scope likely broke down, what with the fighting and the searches the two sides would logically have to search for and stop any unwanted guests.
-Which by extension forces the player to actually get in the hard way.
-After all, if fast travel was enabled for the Hold capitals and the like, what'd prevent a card-carrying and *well known* member of the Legion from walking up to Ulfric's doorstep for whatever reason (ditto with a Stormclock in the areas under Imperial control).
-Even at the hight of the Oblivion Crisis, it was always characterized as an external invasion with the help of a handful of quislings from the Mythic Dawn, and by and large anybody with a pulse was welcome.
-The civil war in Skyrim's a good old fashion war in Mundas, and so there's far more incentive to take security precautions against infiltrators.
+That, and there's the other, teeny-tiny fact that the entire province would be under martial law, and asides from the regular troubles regular overland travel of that scope likely broke down, what with the fighting and the searches the two sides would logically have to search for and stop any unwanted guests.
+This, by extension, forces the player to actually get in the hard way.
+After all, if fast travel was enabled for the Hold capitals and the like, what'd prevent a card-carrying and well known member of the Legion from walking up to Ulfric's doorstep for whatever reason (and vice-versa with a Stormcloak in the areas under Imperial control).
+Even at the height of the Oblivion Crisis, it was always characterized as an external invasion with the help of a handful of quislings from the Mythic Dawn, and by and large anybody with a pulse was welcome.
+The civil war in Skyrim is a good old fashioned war in Mundus, and so there's far more incentive to take security precautions against infiltrators.